Second Opinion (The Sopranos): Synopsis

-Junior has complete faith in his surgeon, Dr. John Kennedy.
+Meanwhile, Junior has complete faith in his surgeon, Dr. John Kennedy.
 He does not know that Kennedy erred, removing too little of the tissue surrounding his tumor.
-When Kennedy says he would like to perform further surgery, Junior agrees, but Tony believes Junior is too much impressed by the doctor's name.
+When Kennedy says he would like to perform further surgery, Junior agrees, but Tony believes Junior is too impressed by the doctor's name.
 They consult another doctor, who recommends that Junior receive chemotherapy treatments.
 A tumor board review is called, and they reach the same conclusion.
 Junior undergoes chemo and suffers distressing side effects.
 He longs to speak to Kennedy, who does not return his calls.
-Tony and Furio confront Kennedy on his golf course and bribe and intimidate him into giving Junior his attention.
-Kennedy appears at the hospital, warmly greets Junior, reassures him, and gives him his home phone number.
-Junior beams with happiness.
+Tony and Furio confront Kennedy on his golf course to bribe and intimidate him into giving Junior his attention.
+Kennedy appears at the hospital, reassures Junior and gives him his home phone number.

-Carmela has lunch with a dean from Columbia, Meadow's university.
-Tony refuses to go, saying that the purpose is to extort money.
-He will donate $5,000, no more.
-The dean tells her that his research indicates that the Sopranos could contribute $50,000.

 Carmela attends a session alone with Dr. Melfi on a day when Tony does not want to go.
 She stresses that she does not need therapy herself, but she makes an appointment with the therapist Melfi recommends.
-This therapist, Dr. Krakower, makes judgments.
-When he has learned about her situation, he speaks the word "Mafia" and tells her she should take the children and go, which he views as the only way to find peace.
-He will not accept payment for the session, stating that he does not want "blood money."
+Carmela finds this therapist, Dr. Krakower, judgmental, as he does not mince words; upon hearing about her relationship with Tony and his involvement in the Mafia, he tells Carmela she is enabling Tony and that the only way to find peace is to leave him with their children.
+He refuses payment, stating he will not accept "blood money", and concludes the session by flatly telling Carmela, "One thing you can never say is that you haven't been told."

 Emotionally overwhelmed, Carmela lies on a sofa at home, wrapped in a blanket.
-When Tony returns, she tells him that she has spoken to the dean on the phone, and promised $50,000.
+When Tony returns home, she tells him that she has spoken to the dean on the phone, and promised $50,000.
 He balks, but she says this is something he must do for her.
-He sees that he must, and they go out for dinner.
+He relents, and they go out for dinner.